DAIR-ATIR-Code/Apption---Cloud-Data-Tools/README.md

 # Apption Boosterpack for DAIR
 ## Cloud Data Tools

+**A new folder (ServiceCatalogModel) containing a docker compose file has been added to this repo.**

+This signals a shift in the deployment style of this BoosterPack from the previous Morpheus-centric approach to an improved cloud-agnostic approach.

 The Apption Data Assessment Tool (A-DAT) is an open source project that provides a solution for:

 * Bootstrapping data science projects and recognizing over 30 data types